SMByC/Coregistration-Qgis-processing/README.md

 conda install -c conda-forge arosics qgis
 ```

 After that open Qgis from the shell with `qgis` command.
+Then install the plugin.

+### To uninstall, update or reinstall (only in Windows)

+First disable the plugin, restart Qgis, and then uninstall, update or reinstall the plugin.
+Finally enable it again.

 ## Source code